I wish I would have come up with this recipe sooner.

 - 1.5 cup coconut butter

-- 2 tbsp coconut oil + 2 tsp for toasting
+- 2 tablespoon coconut oil + 2 teaspoon for toasting

 - 1 cup of whole pecans, toasted

 - pinch Himalayan rock salt

 - 1 cup unsweetened shredded coconut